Common Language Facilitators

 Instagram: @krystleschofieldphoto

-CLICK HERE to listen to a Leading Through Stories Podcast featuring Krystle.
+CLICK HERE to listen to a Co-Created Podcast featuring Krystle.

 Lisa is a therapeutic recreation specialist, digital storytelling facilitator, and overall life story resource for persons 65 and over or with an age-related condition such as dementia.
 She works as part of a geriatric mental health program in London, Ontario, and aims to give individuals a platform to share their personal stories as well as have their voices heard when it truly matters.